Cluster Synchronization of Coupled Systems with Nonidentical Linear Dynamics: Applications and Simulation Examples

 The studied cluster synchronization problem for nonidentical linear systems may find applications in the coexistence of oscillators with different frequencies.
-To see this, let us consider two clusters of coupled harmonic oscillators with graph topology in Fig. \ref{fig:topology_6nodes}, where the first cluster contains a sender $s_1$ and two receivers $r_1$ and $r_2$, the second cluster contains a sender $s_2$ and two receivers $r_3$ and $r_4$, and the four receivers are coupled by some directed links.
-Assume the angular frequencies of the two clusters of oscillators are $w_1=2$ rad/s and $w_2=2.5$ rad/s, respectively.
-So, the dynamic equation of each oscillator is
+To see this, let us consider two clusters of coupled harmonic oscillators with graph topology in Figure \ref{fig:topology_6nodes}, where the first cluster contains a sender $s_1$ and two receivers $r_1$ and $r_2$, the second cluster contains a sender $s_2$ and two receivers $r_3$ and $r_4$, and the four receivers are coupled by some directed links.
+Assume the angular frequencies of the two clusters of oscillators are $w_1=2$ rad/s and $w_2=3$ rad/s, respectively.
+Then, the dynamic equation of each oscillator is given by (\cite{Ren2008})

 which corresponds to the following system matrices:

 The objective is to let the receivers of each cluster follow the state of the sender.